-But personally, I like Lucidor for its converting feature.
-For example, you found something interesting but now you can’t read it now, here comes the lucidor again.
-You can select that web page and convert it to EPUB file so you can read it later, this feature is also available for webfeed.
+But I like Lucidor for its converting feature.
+For example, you found something interesting, but now you can’t read it now, here comes the lucidor again.
+You can select that web page and convert it to EPUB file so you can read it later, this feature is also available for web feed.

 Lucidor is free and cross-platform so you can use this lightweight version in any of your OS.
 Lucidor is customizable application including scrolling feature, lookup words, text justifications, highlighting text feature and more importantly search word in the file.

 Technically we can say Lucidor is a XULRunner app.
 So what is it?
-In a simple English, this app is developed on the basic core engine, in which firefox and thunderbird browser has been developed.
+In a pure English, this app is developed on the essential core engine, in which firefox and thunderbird browser has been designed.
 And that is why lucidor supports as a firefox plugin.
-Even its functionality works like firefox.
+Even its functionality works like Firefox.

-- Free and open source software under GNU license system.
+- Free and open source software under the GNU license system.

 - Supports in cross-platform, available for Linux, Windows, Mac.

-- It supports epub file format and uses OPDS format.
+- It supports epub file format and uses the OPDS format.

 - Supports theme based on Firefox.